 Will protein powder make me bulky?

 No single food will cause you to put on size and appear 'bulky', provided you aren't eating in a large calorie surplus.
 In fact, a higher protein intake is actually quite beneficial for fat loss as it can aid in satiety and lean muscle maintenance as you lose fat (, ).

-The benefit of a protein powder is they're a very pure, convenient and fast-acting protein source.
-Protein powders are great to replenish muscles post-workout or add to meals throughout the day in order to meet individual macro/calorie goals.
+Protein powder is a very pure, convenient and fast-acting protein source.
+This makes it great for replenishing muscles post-workout or adding to meals throughout the day in order to meet individual macro/calorie goals.

 How much protein do I need per day?